Soheab/alexflipnote.py/README.md

         embed.add_field(name="Brightness", value=get_colour.brightness, inline=True)

         await ctx.send(embed=embed, content=f"{ctx.invoked_with.title()} name: **{get_colour.name}**")
 ```

 # Made by

 This wrapper is made Soheab_#6240, contact me for anything related to this wrapper.

-This was made for the AlexFlipnote api, link: https://api.alexflipnote.dev.
+This was made for the AlexFlipnote api.
+Link: https://api.alexflipnote.dev.